 “I Didn’t Steal The Rembrandt”

 It was just a throwaway comment when I uttered the sentence, but it seemed like a good idea at the time.
 Then again, this is me (think “Tom, you idiot”).
-Late in our day at the Getty Center in Los Angeles on Sunday, after viewing dozens of objets d’art, I said to one of the stern, unsmiling people who ensure little children don’t wipe their boogers on paintings worth more than a million dollars, “It’s hard for me to believe that people can actually walk into these art museums and walk out with, let’s say, a Rembrandt under their arm and not get caught.”Little did I know (actually those four words should be etched on my headstone) that less than 24 hours before, a 1655 Rembrandt sketch had been swiped from that famed Orange County art museum, the Ritz-Carlton Marina del Rey (“stay two nights and take home an original Rembrandt for free”).
+Late in the day, after viewing dozens of objets d’art, I said to one of the stern and unsmiling people who ensure children don’t wipe boogers on paintings, “It’s hard for me to believe that people can actually walk into these art museums and walk out with, let’s say, a Rembrandt under their arm and not get caught.”Little did I know (actually those four words should be etched on my headstone) that less than 24 hours before, a 1655 Rembrandt sketch had been swiped from that famed Orange County art museum, the Ritz-Carlton Marina del Rey (“stay two nights and take home an original Rembrandt for free”).

 Oh well, up until that point it had been a splendid four hours at the Getty Center, a venue we had not visited since a San Diego State Alumni function more than a decade previously.
 In true Aztec tradition, on that evening there was alcohol involved, so it’s amazing I didn’t end up on the canvas by night’s end.
-Needless to say, my recollection of the art was miniscule at best, or in a phrase more apropos for the moment, I was a minimalist when it came to remembering any of the paintings.
+My recollection of the art was minuscule at best, or in a phrase more apropos for the moment, I was a minimalist when it came to remembering any of the paintings.

 A few minutes later, they disembarked from the next tram, and the six of us were off to explore the world of art.